 • Run a hybrid query across both and read the score breakdown

-Set your deployment URL once.
-The rest of the page references it as $COMPASS_BASE_URL:
+Set your deployment URL and API key once.
+The rest of the page references them as $COMPASS_BASE_URL and $COMPASS_API_KEY:

 $export COMPASS_BASE_URL="https://api.your-org.runcaptain.com"